matman26/matman26.github.io/_posts/2022-01-22-ttp-parsing-library.markdown

 {% endhighlight %}

 This was meant as a basic introduction to TTP, as such, we barely scratched the surface on what this tool has to offer.
-I'll probably go back to it sometime in the future as there are interesting features to be looked at in more detail.
-If you are interested, there are also some TTP resources you can look
+I'll probably get back to it some day in the future as there are interesting features to be looked at in more detail.
+If you are interested, there are also some TTP resources you can look into:
-into:

 + [TTP Parsing Strategies][ntc-parsing-strategies] from Network To Code's blog;
 + [Network Automation - Nokia SROS Parser][sros-data-modelling] on Youtube for a practical example of data-modelling with TTP.
 + [TTP's Documentation][ttp], for a guide on all advanced features.

 [sros-data-modelling]: https://youtu.be/-lU2-8fZrPo
 [ntc-parsing-strategies]: http://blog.networktocode.com/post/parsing-strategies-ttp/